-I hope that the poster is fairly self-explanatory (though I know it’s brief).
-If you’d like more information though, please do get in touch.
+I hope that the poster is fairly self-explanatory (although I know it’s brief).
+If you’d like more information though, please get in touch.

 Stay tuned for an update on my first PhD conference next week.
 (And who knows, maybe I’ll be able to tell you I won a prize!)

-[Photo Copyright Samuel Chinenyeze, one of my awesome office mates.]
+[Photo Copyright Samuel Chinenyeze, one of my PhD office mates.]